tlwilliams895/gis-devops/src/walkthroughs/spring-data-jpa-hibernate/index.rst

     - Mark our models with the ``@Entity`` annotation
     - Create new interfaces that extend JpaRepository

-Check out the `Spring Postgres article <../../configurations/spring-postgres/>`_ to learn how to configure our Spring app to work with Postgres.
+Check out the :ref:`spring-postgres` to learn how to configure our Spring app to work with Postgres.

-We also will be working with sensitive information, and it would be a good idea to learn how IntelliJ `environment variables <../../configurations/environment-variables/>`_ work
+We also will be working with sensitive information, and it would be a good idea to read :ref:`environment-variables-intellij`.

 In that article we:
     - Created an application.properties file